rcfontana/ContentSharing/camlis-bsidesDC-attackcon/README.md

 # Brief Overview
 These conferences happened around the same time at Washington DC/McLean.
 My original idea was attending only ATTACKcon but I noticed CAMLIS was getting a lot of hype a few days before so I tried to join it too (got lucky!).
 Wasn't aware of BSidesDC but I also managed to attend a few talks.

 These are my compiled notes and take aways from the talks I attended.
-I was mainly interested in Threat Hunting operations and what's new for techniques, tooling, analysis ideas, etc. There was a lot of content for 5 days and of course I couldn't attent all of them.
+I was mainly interested in Threat Hunting operations and what's new for techniques, tooling, analysis ideas, etc. There was a lot of content for 5 days and of course I couldn't attend all of them.
 Check the following links below for all the topics and talks.

 ## Quick view:
 - CAMLIS (25-26 October) - https://www.camlis.org/2019/talks/